masum919/ros2_control_explained/README.md

 Also, motors can be controlled via serial or CAN bus for controlling speed, position, torque etc.

-**Without ros2_control**, we’d have to
+**Without ros2_control**

-- Understand the protocol for each motor type and handle their differences
+- We'd have to understand the protocol for each motor type and handle their differences
 - Write low-level software to send commands to each motor
 - Write custom control logic to move each joint accurately based on high level commands.
 And this typically involves- calculating the required motor effort (velocity/torque) and adjusting the motor effort based on a feedback loop (like a PID controller).
 And, these motor effort values need conversion based on motor type- PWM for DC motors, step pulse frequency for stepper motors, CAN position command for servo motors etc.
 - We’d need to write codes to read data from different sensors and handle them appropriately.
 Then we’d have to sync the sensor data with motor control commands